Hawaii Business Celebrates With 20 for the Next 20 Leaders

 Honorees were each presented with a plaque and an Alii Award – a pin whose design was inspired by the ahu ula feather cloaks and capes worn by Hawaiian royalty.

 She added that the awards emphasize the importance of people making positive impacts in the broader community, not just their own worlds.
-“I think we are providing examples of setting goals and pushing to achieve them, which is something that many people in the community can relate and are already doing.”
+“I think we’re setting a goal that a lot of people in Hawaii should try to live up to.”

 Throughout the night, honorees networked with each other and their guests and shared their hopes and goals for the future.